raghavagps/PlantDRPpred/README.md

 README.md			      : This file provide information about this package

+blastdb             : The folder contain blast database of all sequences in dataset

 model               : This folder contains two pickled models

-swissprot           : This folder contains the swissprot database for generating PSSM profiles
+ncbi_blast_2.15     : This folder contains blast psiblast and blastp(for linux)

 plantdrppred.py     : Main python program